Planning a Wedding in Western North Carolina

 A theme doesn’t mean everything has to match.
 Consistency of a few colors, even textures, is enough to provoke the feeling of cohesiveness in your big items.
 You can find this in attire, table settings, centerpieces, and activities for guests.
 Deciding on these early will help the best options show themselves throughout the process.
 Don’t put too much pressure on one aspect of the planning.
 If you can’t fit one element into the ceremony, remember to highlight it at the reception or even at the rehearsal dinner.

 You’ve got to get the word out!
 These are endlessly customizable, with many reasonable options to be found online.
 Asheville is also home to makers of all types that can be commissioned for various stationary.
 This is a great place to start finding a cohesive theme, color, and design for other aspects of wedding.
 Invitations can be paired with save the dates and thank you cards or you can go with an eclectic mix that shows off your personalities.
 Something hand-made provides a loving touch that sets a romantic tone for your big day.
-We used Cotton Blossom Press!
+We used Macon York Press!

 The venue should echo the vibe, values, and vision you have for relationship and future.
 We chose to have our ceremony outside because big green trees and a rippling creek are things we hold dear and wanted our family to experience as we joined together.
 Went went with Double Creek Ranch!